Support

 • For the researchers funded by MSCA, HE Research Infrastructure, the respective funding Programme will cover the internship.
 Therefore, the payment will depend on the grant agreements.

-Note that InnoNext reimbursement for talents will last a maximum of 3 months; in case the internship may last longer, no additional funding will be provided by this action.
+Note that the InnoNext reimbursement for talents will last a maximum of 3 or 6 months, according to the programme.
+In case the internship lasts longer, no additional funding will be provided by this action.

-Note that InnoNext reimbursement for talents will last a maximum of 3 months; in case the internship may last longer, no additional funding will be provided by this action.
+• InnoNext reimbursement for talents will last a maximum of 3 months for ERC and EIC Pathfinder and maximum 6 months for EIT talents; in case the internship may last longer, no additional funding will be provided by this action.

-3.2 What are the working conditions?
-Can the internship be remote, hybrid, or on-site?
+3.2 Can the internship be conducted remotely, in a hybrid format, or on-site?

-The Hosting company can specify the required or possible conditions.
-You can discuss and agree on whether the internship will be remote, hybrid, or on-site during the interview.
+The Hosting company can specify the required or possible conditions in the internship offer.
+You can ask, discuss, and agree on whether the internship will be remote, hybrid, or on-site during the interview.

 4. Matchmaking and selection process